SKGEzhil/Flex_Board_IITH_Flutter/CONTRIBUTING.md

-# Contributing to the Forum Hub IITH App
+# Contributing to the Flex Board IITH

-We welcome contributions to the Forum Hub IITH App!
+We welcome contributions to the Flex Board IITH!
 If you would like to contribute to the project, please follow these guidelines to help keep the process smooth and consistent.

 ## How to Contribute